Tell us about your experiences

 If you have been affected by crime, regardless of whether you have used Victim Support Services or not, we want to hear from you.

-Your views and experience could make a powerful contribution to making positive change within Scotland’s justice system.
+Your views and experience could make a powerful contribution to facilitating positive change within Scotland’s justice system.

 You can share your experiences, comments and feedback in three ways: